ReuschelCGN/PogoStats/README.md

 2. Compare your `.env` with `.env.example` and adjust it when needed.
 3. Update the containers.
-Stop your PogoStats containers with `docker-compose stop grafana && docker-compose stop pgsapp && docker-compose stop pgsdb`, update the monitoring container with
-`docker-compose build pgsapp`
-and update the grafana and database container with `docker-compose pull grafana && docker-compose pull pgsdb`.
+Stop your PogoStats containers with `docker-compose stop grafana && docker-compose stop pgsapp && docker-compose stop pgsdb`, update the monitoring container (and aconf stats) with `docker-compose build pgsapp` and for aconf stats `docker-compose build acwr` and update the grafana and database container with `docker-compose pull grafana && docker-compose pull pgsdb`.
 4. Start the DB container again with `docker-compose up -d pgsdb`.
 You may need to update the DB by hand since this tool does not have some sort of automatism to do that automatically.
 Every SQL update is basically a file in the sql directory.
 Check your current version with the `VERSION` file in the base directory and import the missing versions one by one via the commandline: `docker exec -i pgsdb mysql -u grafana -pchangeme grafana < sql/05_update.sql` for example.
 Make sure to adjust the mysql commandline parameters of course.
-5. Start the grafana and monitor containers again with `docker-compose up -d grafana && docker-compose up -d pgsapp`.
+5. Start the grafana and monitor containers again with `docker-compose up -d grafana && docker-compose up -d pgsapp` and aconf stats with `docker-compose up -d acwr`.

 ## Extras